EBIO5460Fall2022/class-materials/02_1_preclass4mon.md

 ##### Question 4

 Where should I put braces and indents?
 Modify the following code to produce the patterns shown in tables (a) and (b) depending on the input.
 You may not make any changes other than indentation or inserting braces.
+Your answer should be clear, readable code with good style.

 ```R
 pattern <- NULL